 Similar in size and habitat preference to the Great Blue Heron, the Great Egret (Ardea alba) stands apart by dint of its white feathers and a yellow bill.

 Traditionally among the hardiest of the West Coast egrets, their populations extend up to the Canadian border.

 Often associated with white feathers, the Reddish Egret (Egretta rufescens), limits its United States presence to Gulf Coast and Florida coastal areas.
 Southern California birders report occasional sightings when members of the Baja California population stray north.
 The red or rufous head and breast feathers make it an easy Ardeidae species to identify.

 Snowy egrets (Egretta thula). the smaller and typically warmer weather native egrets, fits the general white feather, egret image.
 A large population lives year round from the equator up to Southern California.
 At a distance, the black bill serves as a good field mark to differentiate snowy egrets from great egrets.

-The Little Blue Heron (Egretta caerulea), a primarily southern species, can be easily identified by its black tipped bill.
+Heron identification gets a bit tricky with the next two species.
+While they have the common name heron attached to them, they fit into the egret genus.
+The Little Blue Heron (Egretta caerulea), another primarily southern species, can be easily identified by its black tipped bill.
 Most of the United States’ population lives along coastal Southeast locations.
 Occasional strays from a Baja California population make their way to Southern California.
 Juveniles start with white feathers, and after a year the feathers turn blue.

 At first glance, the Tricolored Heron (Egretta tricolor) might be mistaken for the Great Heron.
 It’s a bit smaller than the Great Heron and the white feathers on the belly along with the stripe along the neck serve as key identification clues.
 Its range extends into the Atlantic and Gulf Coast coastal areas.